jtackaberry/luadox/README.md

 ### `@code`

-Renders a code block with Lua syntax highlighting in the documentation.
-The tag takes no arguments, but any commented lines indented within @code are included in the code block.
+Renders a fenced code block with syntax highlighting in the documentation.
+The tag takes an optional argument that dictates the syntax highlighting language, which defaults to `lua` when not specified.

-The code block terminates as soon as a line is has less indentation than the first line under the `@code` tag.
+Any commented lines indented within @code are included in the markdown code block.
+The code block terminates as soon as a line has less indentation than the first line under the `@code` tag.

 ```lua
 --- Some function to do a thing.